danyaosman/costsense-ml/README.md

 ## Usage

-### Training the Models
+### Training the Models (optional)

-Before running the service, you need to train the SARIMA models on the historical data:
+Before running the service, you may train the SARIMA models on the historical data:

 ```bash
 python train_model.py